pubkey/rxdb/docs-src/rx-document.md

 # RxDocument
 A document is a single object which is stored in a collection.
 It can be compared to a single record in a relational database table.
+You get an `RxDocument` either as return on inserts, or as result-set of queries.

 ## insert